Pen – FrøyaRingen (NYTEK23)

 2.7.3 Ice and snow

 Ice and snow can cause severe loads to the pen structure.
 The effect of ice formation is primary linked to the loss of buoyancy.
-Ice and snow should be removed preferably by using a sledgehammer in rubber or wood.
+Ice and snow should be removed preferably by using a wooden or rubber sledgehammer in rubber or wood.
 The rope used for tightening the bird net to the floating collar should have low breaking force.
-In the event of heavy ice formation on the bird net, the ropes will break and the bird net will fall into the water causing the ice to melt.
+In the event of heavy ice formation on the bird net, the ropes will break, and the bird net will fall into the water causing the ice to melt.

 Fish farming localities exposed to ice formation and drift ice must have contigency plans and action plans for removal of ice.